iamtinsae/spendwise/README.md

 ## Features

-- Create and manage multiple budgets for different purposes
+- [ ] Create and manage multiple budgets for different purposes
-- Track your expenses and income
+- &check; Track your expenses and income
-- Categorize your transactions for better visibility
+- &check; Categorize your transactions for better visibility
-- Set financial goals and monitor your progress
+- [ ] Set financial goals and monitor your progress
-- Generate reports to help you make informed financial decisions
+- [ ] Generate reports to help you make informed financial decisions

 ## Getting Started